German Red Cross

+During the Nazi era, the German Red Cross was under the control of the Nazi Party and played a role in supporting the regime's policies, including the exclusion of Jewish members and collaboration with the war effort.

 With 4 million members, it is the third largest Red Cross society in the world.
 The German Red Cross offers a wide range of services within and outside Germany.
-GRC provides 52 hospitals, elderly care (over 500 nursing homes and a mobile nursing care network of covering the entire country), care for children and youth (i.e. 1.300 kindergartens, a full range of social services for children).
+GRC provides 52 hospitals, elderly care (over 500 nursing homes and a mobile nursing care network covering the entire country), care for children and youth (i.e., 1,300 kindergartens, a full range of social services for children).
 GRC also provides 75% of the blood supply and 60% of the emergency medical services in Germany, as well as first aid training.
 GRC headquarters provides international humanitarian aid (disaster management and development assistance) to over 50 countries across the world.

 Voluntary societies of the German Red Cross

 The majority of active voluntary Red Cross members are part of the five voluntary societies of the German Red Cross.